TheDying0fLight/Computergrafik/README.md

 - The `notebooks/` directory contains Jupyter notebooks for dataset structuring, pipeline examples, and fine-tuning Moondream.
 - The `dataset/` directory contains pre-structured datasets (`.pkl` files) and a JSON file (`first.json`) with various information of the used Youtube videos, and a zipped image dataset containing the downloaded  frames from the Youtube videos (`imgs.zip`).
 - The `first/` subdirectory contains the unzipped frames.

+## Surveys
+We conducted two surveys: (1) regarding the used [Large Language Models](https://www.survio.com/survey/d/O8P0U6C3B5S8X3S7T) and (2) regarding the [User Interface](https://www.survio.com/survey/d/X8W7U9S9H8H4J6W8D).
+The data and the R evaluation can be found in the `surveys\` folder.

 ## Resources